Saudis, U.S. trade charges with Iran over plot

 Iran also sought recourse in the world body.
 It's ambassador to the United Nations complained of U.S. "warmongering" in a letter to Secretary-General Ban Ki-Moon.

-"The U.S. allegation is, obviously, a politically motivated move and a showcase of its long-standing animosity towards the Iranian nation," the ambassador, Mohammad Khazaee, wrote.
+"The U.S. allegation is, obviously, a politically motivated move and a showcase of its long-standing animosity toward the Iranian nation," Mohammad Khazaee wrote.

 The State Department issued a three-month worldwide travel alert for American citizens.